-BOOK-ENTRY ONLY SYSTEM
+BOOK-ENTRY SYSTEM

-The Depository Trust Company ("DTC"), New York, New York, will act as securities depository for the Santa Clara Valley Transportation Authority Sales Tax Revenue Refunding Bonds, 2008 Series A, 2008 Series B and 2008 Series C (each a "Series of Bonds" and, hereinafter collectively referred to as the "Bonds").
-The Bonds were issued as fully-registered securities registered in the name of Cede & Co.
+The Depository Trust Company ("DTC"), New York, New York, will act as securities depository for the Santa Clara Valley Transportation Authority Sales Tax Revenue Refunding Bonds, 2011 Series A (the "Bonds").
+The Bonds will be issued as fully-registered securities registered in the name of Cede & Co.
 (DTC's partnership nominee) or such other name as may be requested by an authorized representative of DTC.
-One fully-registered bond certificate will be issued for each Series of Bonds in the aggregate principal amount of such Series of Bonds, and will be deposited with DTC.
-Capitalized terms used herein and not otherwise defined herein shall have the meanings set forth in the front portion of this Remarketing Memorandum or in APPENDIX D - "SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE."
+One fully-registered bond certificate will be issued for Bond in the aggregate principal amount of such Bond, and will be deposited with DTC.
+Capitalized terms used herein and not otherwise defined herein shall have the meanings set forth in the front portion of this Official Statement or in APPENDIX D - "SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE."

-The following information has been provided by DTC, and none of the Santa Clara Valley Transportation Authority (the "Authority"), Goldman, Sachs & Co., Barclays Capital Inc. or Morgan Stanley & Co.
-Incorporated, each as a remarketing agent of certain series of the above-referenced Bonds, makes any representation as to its accuracy or completeness.
+The following information has been provided by DTC, and neither of the Santa Clara Valley Transportation Authority (the "Authority") nor the Underwriter makes any representation as to its accuracy or completeness.
 For further information, beneficial owners should contact DTC in New York, New York.

 DTC, the world's largest securities depository, is a limited-purpose trust company organized under the New York Banking Law, a "banking organization" within the meaning of the New York Banking Law, a member of the Federal Reserve System, a "clearing corporation" within the meaning of the New York Uniform Commercial Code, and a "clearing agency" registered pursuant to the provisions of Section 17A of the Securities Exchange Act of 1934.
 DTC holds and provides asset servicing for over 3.5 million issues of U.S. and non-U.S. equity issues, corporate and municipal debt issues, and money market instruments (from over 100 countries) that DTC's participants ("Direct Participants") deposit with DTC.
 DTC also facilitates the post-trade settlement among Direct Participants of sales and other securities transactions in deposited securities, through electronic computerized book-entry transfers and pledges between Direct Participants' accounts.
 This eliminates the need for physical movement of securities certificates.
 Direct Participants include both U.S. and non-U.S. securities brokers and dealers, banks, trust companies, clearing corporations, and certain other organizations.
 DTC is a wholly-owned subsidiary of The Depository Trust & Clearing Corporation ("DTCC").
 DTCC is the holding company for DTC, National Securities Clearing Corporation and Fixed Income Clearing Corporation, all of which are registered clearing agencies.
 DTCC is owned by the users of its regulated subsidiaries.
 Access to the DTC system is also available to others such as both U.S. and non-U.S. securities brokers and dealers, banks, trust companies, and clearing corporations that clear through or maintain a custodial relationship with a Direct Participant, either directly or indirectly ("Indirect Participants").
-DTC has Standard & Poor's highest rating: AAA.
+DTC has a Standard & Poor's rating of AA+.
 The DTC Rules applicable to its Participants are on file with the Securities and Exchange Commission.
-More information about DTC can be found at www.dtcc.com and www.dtc.org.
+More information about DTC can be found at www.dtcc.com.
 The information set forth on such websites is not incorporated herein by reference.